ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

 This work also led to our [rOpenSci Localization and Translation Guidelines](/blog/2024/12/17/localization-guide/) which we published in Spanish and English to assist our community as well as other groups in translating and localizing open science resources.

-We have had a series of great community events on multilingual publishing, like our [first Portuguese Community Call](/commcalls/translation-portuguese/) and [our first Traslathon](https://github.com/orgs/ropensci/projects/7), which reinforced the importance of breaking language barriers in open science.
+We hosted a series of great community events on multilingual publishing, like our [first Portuguese Community Call](/commcalls/translation-portuguese/) and [our first Traslathon](https://github.com/orgs/ropensci/projects/7), which reinforced the importance of breaking language barriers in open science.